Ara940/ara940.github.io/_posts/2023-12-05-dyffusion.md

 DYffusion can be applied autoregressively to forecast even longer rollouts beyond the training horizon, as demonstrated by our Navier-Stokes and spring mesh experiments.

+### Memory footprint

+During training, DYffusion only requires $$\mathbf{x}_t$$ and $$\mathbf{x}_{t+h}$$ (plus $$\mathbf{x}_{t+i}$$ during the first interpolation stage), resulting in a _constant memory footprint as a function of_ $$h$$.
+In contrast, direct multi-step prediction models including video diffusion models or (autoregressive) multi-step loss approaches require
+$$\mathbf{x}_{t:t+h}$$ to compute the loss.
+This means that these models must fit $$h+1$$ timesteps of data into memory (and may need to compute gradients recursively through them), which scales poorly with the training horizon $$h$$.
+Therefore, many are limited to predicting a small number of frames or snapshots.
+For example, our main video diffusion model baseline, MCVD, trains on a maximum of 5 video frames due to GPU memory constraints <d-cite key="voleti2022mcvd"></d-cite>.

+## Experimental Setup

+#### Datasets

+We evaluate our method and baselines on three different datasets:
+1. **Sea Surface Temperatures (SST):** a new dataset based on NOAA OISSTv2~<d-cite key="huang2021oisstv2"></d-cite>, which comes at a daily time-scale.
+Similarly to <d-cite key="de2018physicalsstbaseline, wang2022metalearning"></d-cite>, we train our models on regional patches which increases the available data<d-footnote>Here, we choose 11 boxes of $60$ latitude $\times 60$ longitude resolution in the eastern tropical Pacific Ocean.
+Unlike the data based on the NEMO dataset in <d-cite key="de2018physicalsstbaseline, wang2022metalearning"></d-cite>, we choose OISSTv2 as our SST dataset because it contains more data (although it has a lower spatial resolution of $1/4^\circ$ compared to $1/12^\circ$ of NEMO).</d-footnote>.
+We train, validate, and test all models for the years 1982-2019, 2020, and 2021, respectively.
+2. **Navier-Stokes flow:** benchmark dataset from <d-cite key="otness21nnbenchmark"></d-cite>, which consists of a
+$$221\times42$$ grid.
+Each trajectory contains four randomly generated circular obstacles that block the flow.
+The channels consist of the $$x$$ and $$y$$ velocities as well as a pressure field and the viscosity is $$1e\text{-}3$$.
+Boundary conditions and obstacle masks are given as additional inputs to all models.
+3. **Spring Mesh:** benchmark dataset from <d-cite key="otness21nnbenchmark"></d-cite>.
+It represents a $$10\times10$$ grid of particles connected by springs, each with mass 1.
+The channels consist of two position and momentum fields each.

+We follow the official train, validation, and test splits from <d-cite key="otness21nnbenchmark"></d-cite> for the Navier-Stokes and spring mesh datasets, always using the full training set for training.

+#### Baselines

+We compare our method against both direct applications of standard diffusion models to dynamics forecasting and methods to ensemble the "barebone" backbone network of each dataset.
+The network operating in "barebone" form means that there is no involvement of diffusion.
+We use the following baselines:
+- **DDPM**<d-cite key="ho2020ddpm"></d-cite>: We train it as a multi-step (video-like problem) conditional diffusion model.
+- **MCVD**<d-cite key="voleti2022mcvd"></d-cite>: A state-of-the-art conditional video diffusion model<d-footnote>We train MCVD in "concat" mode, which in their experiments performed best.</d-footnote>.
+- **Dropout**<d-cite key="gal2016dropout"></d-cite>: Ensemble multi-step forecasting of the barebone backbone network based on enabling dropout at inference time.
+- **Perturbation**<d-cite key="pathak2022fourcastnet"></d-cite>: Ensemble multi-step forecasting with the barebone backbone network based on random perturbations of the initial conditions with a fixed variance.
+- Official **deterministic** baselines from<d-cite key="otness21nnbenchmark"></d-cite> trained to forecast a single timestep for the Navier-Stokes and spring mesh datasets <d-footnote>Due to its deterministic nature, we exclude this baseline from our main probabilistic benchmarks.</d-footnote>.

+MCVD and the multi-step DDPM predict the timesteps $$\mathbf{x}_{t+1:t+h}$$ based on $$\mathbf{x}_{t}$$.
+The barebone backbone network baselines are time-conditioned forecasters (similarly to the DYffusion forecaster) trained on the multi-step objective
+$$\mathbb{E}_{i \sim \mathcal{U}[\![1, h]\!], \mathbf{x}_{t, t+i}\sim \mathcal{X}}
+    \| F_\theta(\mathbf{x}_{t}, i) - \mathbf{x}_{t+i}\|^2$$
+from scratch<d-footnote>We found it to perform very similarly to predicting all $h$ horizon timesteps at once in a single forward pass (not shown).</d-footnote>.
+See Appendix D.2 of <a href="https://arxiv.org/abs/2306.01984">our paper</a> for more details of the implementation.

+#### Neural network architectures

+For a given dataset, we use the _same backbone architecture_ for all baselines as well as for both the interpolation and forecaster networks in DYffusion.
+For the SST dataset, we use a <a href="https://github.com/lucidrains/denoising-diffusion-pytorch/blob/main/denoising_diffusion_pytorch/denoising_diffusion_pytorch.py">popular UNet architecture</a> designed for diffusion models.
+For the Navier-Stokes and spring mesh datasets, we use the UNet and CNN from the original benchmark paper <d-cite key="otness21nnbenchmark"></d-cite>, respectively.
+The UNet and CNN models from <d-cite key="otness21nnbenchmark"></d-cite> are extended by the sine/cosine-based featurization module of the SST UNet to embed the diffusion step or dynamical timestep.

+#### Evaluation metrics

+We evaluate the models by generating an M-member ensemble (i.e. M samples are drawn per batch element), where we use M=20 for validation and M=50 for testing.
+As metrics, we use the Continuous Ranked Probability Score (CRPS) <d-cite key="matheson1976crps"></d-cite>, the mean squared error (MSE), and the spread-skill ratio (SSR).
+The CRPS is a proper scoring rule and a popular metric in the probabilistic forecasting literature<d-cite key="gneiting2014Probabilistic, bezenac2020normalizing, Rasul2021AutoregressiveDD, rasp2018postprocessing, scher2021ensemble"></d-cite>.
+The MSE is computed on the ensemble mean prediction.
+The SSR is defined as the ratio of the square root of the ensemble variance to the corresponding ensemble mean RMSE.
+It serves as a measure of the reliability of the ensemble, where values smaller than 1 indicate underdispersion<d-footnote>That is, the probabilistic forecast is overconfident and fails to model the full uncertainty of the forecast</d-footnote> and larger values overdispersion<d-cite key="fortin2014ssr, garg2022weatherbenchprob"></d-cite>.
+For early stopping and final model selection between different hyperparameter runs, we use the best validation CRPS.
+On the Navier-Stokes and spring mesh datasets, models are evaluated by autogressively forecasting the full test trajectories of length 64 and 804, respectively.
+For the SST dataset, all models are evaluated on forecasts of up to 7 days<d-footnote>We do not explore more long-term SST forecasts because the chaotic nature of the system, and the fact that we only use regional patches, inherently limits predictability.</d-footnote>.

 ## Results